esl/MongooseIM/doc/modules/service_domain_db.md

 ### Domain removal

-You are not allowed to remove domains with unknown host-type.
+You are not allowed to delete domains with unknown host-type.
-Configure host-type first to remove such domains.
+Configure host-type first to delete such domains.

 ## Service options